Media Got Impeachment Probe Witness Opening Statement Before GOP

 A copy of a witness’s opening statement during the closed-door impeachment inquiry was given to the Washington Post before copies were provided to members of Congress and staffers engaged in the inquiry, a recently released transcript shows.

-Witnesses’ opening statements have frequently made their way to the media, allowing for their claims to become public before any other information from the closed-door testimonies.
+Witnesses’ opening statements have frequently been leaked to the media, allowing for their claims to reach the public uncontested before any other information from the closed-door testimonies.

 During the deposition, Steve Castor, the staffer representing Republicans for the Oversight and Government Reform Committee, asked Yovanovitch for copies of her opening statement.